 A decision to proceed with cochlear implant surgery is made IF:

 - The individual is a surgical candidate (i.e., healthy enough for surgery)

 - The post-implant process and expectations are understood

 - The individual is interested in proceeding with surgery

 Surgery is scheduled following completion of the pre-implant evaluation.
-The surgery usually takes a few hours and is typically an outpatient procedure which involves an overnight hospital stay.
+The surgery usually takes a few hours and is typically an outpatient procedure.
 A post-op check with the surgeon usually takes place 1 week after surgery.
 Two to four weeks following surgery the patient will receive the external equipment at the "hook-up".
 This is the first time the patient will hear sound through the cochlear implant.

 Patients attend a 12-16 week rehabilitation program with 2, 50-minute appointments per week.
 We work with patients as best we can to accommodate schedules.
 The rehabilitation appointments include:

 - Programming of speech processor to determine ideal settings

 - Instruction in use of the speech processor and accessories

 - Communication strategies training